Compost vs. Garbage Disposal

 As plumbing experts, we know how important garbage disposal is for your kitchen.
 We’ve repaired and installed garbage disposal systems for years.
 However, you need to use these units correctly in order to get the maximum benefit from them.
 This means only putting the necessary food items down the drain.
 Luckily, composting can help fill in the gaps in an eco-friendly way.
 These food items are ones that you can compost, but should never go down your garbage disposal.

-Fruit and Vegetable Peels
+Fruit And Vegetable Peels

 Peels from fruits like bananas and oranges are very fibrous.
 This is great for protecting the delicious fruit inside, but it’s not great for the blades of your garbage disposal.
 The same basic principle applies to things like potato peels, or celery.
 These fibrous materials get clogged in the blades of your garbage disposal.